Japan's top court deals blow to opponents of U.S. base on Okinawa

 But a high court ruled his decision illegal and on Tuesday the Supreme Court upheld that ruling.

-The defense ministry, which is overseeing the plan to relocate the base, said it would resume work as soon as it was officially cleared to go ahead.
+The defence ministry, which is overseeing the plan to relocate the base, said it would resume work as soon as it was officially cleared to go ahead.

-"We plan to do our utmost for the transfer of the Futenma air base to Henoko to prevent the air base from becoming fixed at the current location and to remove the danger posed by the base," Defense Minister Tomomi Inada said in a statement.
+"We plan to do our utmost for the transfer of the Futenma air base to Henoko to prevent the air base from becoming fixed at the current location and to remove the danger posed by the base," Defence Minister Tomomi Inada said in a statement.

 The Futenma base is surrounded by schools, hospitals and shops and residents worry about air crashes.
 Crime by U.S. servicemen has also on occasion inflamed anger.